ShaneCunn/Support-Ticket-system/README.md

 ```

 ### Todos
- - Single sign on(SSO)
+ - [ ] Single sign on(SSO)
- - Tags (Tagging of tickets)
+ - [ ] Tags (Tagging of tickets)
- - Quick answer templates
+ - [ ] Quick answer templates
- - ~~ Priority levels ~~
+ - [x] Priority levels
- - Public message and private message/notes
+ - [x] Public message and private message/notes
- - Customised tickets drop down menu and so on on the type of requests
+ - [ ] Customised tickets drop down menu and so on on the type of requests
- - Auto emails
+ - [x] Auto emails
- - Slack ??
+ - [ ] Slack
- - File upload of images up to 2mb ie screenshots
+ - [x] File upload of images up to 2mb ie screenshots
- - Separate user accounts
+ - [x] Separate user accounts
- - Limits tickets to company and customers, manager sees all tickets for that company.
+ - [ ] Limits tickets to company and customers, manager sees all tickets for that company.
 But customer only see there tickets